 Does it hurt my chances of getting custody of my children if I move out of the home and leave the children with their other parent?

-However, if you take the children when you leave the home, this may send a message to the judge that you are trying to protect your children.
-If you do move away from home and take the children with you, you need to be sure to go to court as soon as possible so that it does not look like you are attempting to take the children away unlawfully.
-If you do not set up a court appointment soon after taking the children away from the home, the other parent may ask the judge to take the children away from you as you took them without court authorization.
+However, if you take the children when you leave the home, this may send a message to the judge that you're trying to protect your children.
+If you do move away from home and take the children with you, you need to be sure to go to court as soon as possible so that it doesn't look like you're attempting to take the children away unlawfully.
+If you don't set up a court appointment right away, the other parent may ask the judge to take the children away from you as you took them without court authorization.

 Although it has not always been so, today's courts will generally award custody to whichever parent would be in the best interests of the child.
-However, in the past, custody of young children (typically under 5 years old) normally went to the mother of the child if the parents divorced.
-This rule has been phased out in almost every state, and instead, judges must decide on the merits of the case which parent having custody would be in the best interests of the child.
+However, in the past, custody of young children (typically under five years old) normally went to the mother of the child if the parents divorced.
+This rule has been phased out in almost every state.
+Instead, judges must decide on the merits of the case which parent having custody would be in the best interests of the child.

-However, just because the rule has been phased out, that does not mean that parents cannot ask a judge to award custody to the mother.
+However, just because the rule has been phased out doesn't mean that parents can't ask a judge to award custody to the mother.
 Sometimes parents will agree that the mother has more time and inclination to raise the children, and will stipulate to such an order.
-However, some fathers may only stipulate to this arrangement because they believe that the court already favors the mother, which is not true.
+However, some fathers may only stipulate to this arrangement because they believe that the court already favors the mother, which isn't true.